twbs/bootstrap/site/content/docs/5.1/components/navbar.md

 [Responsive navbar expand/collapse classes](#responsive-behaviors) (e.g., `.navbar-expand-lg`) are combined with the `$breakpoints` map and generated through a loop in `scss/_navbar.scss`.

 {{< scss-docs name="navbar-expand-loop" file="scss/_navbar.scss" >}}

+## Events
+To see how expose custom events through javascript, please see the [collapse component documentation](https://getbootstrap.com/docs/5.1/components/collapse/#events)